OpenNews/opennews-website/what/community/scholarships/index.md

 ## How to apply

 {% comment %}
-[Applications are open now](https://docs.google.com/forms/d/e/1FAIpQLSd-W5t3koQrgT-7DPJn5Q3HOAWjXJNXWixbh3XjitAtydtdEw/viewform) through the end of **Friday, June 2**.
-Applicants will hear back from us by **Friday, June 16**.
+[Applications are open now](https://docs.google.com/forms/d/e/1FAIpQLSdO_4XE9fYkZzIx1Se-9cLpSlDFFHmDs3IfsE1i7UP3jcik5Q/viewform) through the end of **Wednesday, January 24**.
+Applicants will hear back from us by **Friday, February 2**.

-<a class="sidebar-button" href="https://docs.google.com/forms/d/e/1FAIpQLSd-W5t3koQrgT-7DPJn5Q3HOAWjXJNXWixbh3XjitAtydtdEw/viewform">Apply for a journalism stipend!</a>
+<a class="sidebar-button" href="https://docs.google.com/forms/d/e/1FAIpQLSdO_4XE9fYkZzIx1Se-9cLpSlDFFHmDs3IfsE1i7UP3jcik5Q/viewform">Apply for a journalism stipend!</a>
 {% endcomment %}

-**Applications for our second round of 2023 scholarships are now closed.** If you applied for a scholarship in this round, we will get back to you by June 16.{% comment %} We plan to offer another round of scholarships later this year.{% endcomment %}
+{% comment %}**Applications for our first round of 2024 scholarships are now closed.** If you applied for a scholarship in this round, we will get back to you by February 2.{% endcomment %}{% comment %} We plan to offer another round of scholarships later this year.{% endcomment %}

 If you'd like to get notifications about key dates in this program, such as the next time applications are open, [Twitter](https://twitter.com/opennews) and [our newsletter](http://eepurl.com/czSVTL) are great ways to stay up-to-date.